Faculty and staff are vital partners in the career and professional development of students.

 Members of our staff are available to present career-related topics to your class.
 The following topics are available:

 Other topics may be available upon request.
-To schedule a presentation, please email firstname.lastname@example.org with your topic and date/time preference.
+Please email firstname.lastname@example.org with your topic and date/time preference.

 Our college hosts two career fairs each semester, Business, Industry, and Technology and People to People, in addition to the Teacher Education Fair in the spring semester.
 Please encourage your students to attend the career fairs each fall and spring.
 As a faculty member you are also encouraged to attend to help build relationships with our employers.
-Our staff is available to provide a brief presentation on the importance of career fair attendance to your class.
 Additional information regarding our career fairs will be shared closer to the events.

 View dates for the next career fairs on campus.